Maurice Couve de Murville (bishop): Early career and priesthood

 Maurice Couve de Murville was born in Saint-Germain-en-Laye, west of Paris, into a distinguished French family who moved to Mauritius at the end of the 18th century.
 He was a cousin and namesake of Maurice Couve de Murville (1907–1999), a French politician in the Huguenot branch of the family, who served as foreign minister (1958–1968) and, briefly, the Prime Minister of France under General Charles de Gaulle.
 In 1936, his father took him from France, along with his mother and twin brothers, to England and settled at Leatherhead in Surrey, at the age of 7.
 His mother died in 1945 in England.
 She was buried alongside other Souchon family members in Effingham, Surrey.

 Educated initially at The John Fisher School, Purley, then by the Benedictines at Downside School near Bath, he read history at Trinity College, Cambridge (MA).
-He studied at the seminary of Saint-Sulpice, and earned his Licentiate of Sacred Theology (STL) from the Institut Catholique in Paris.
+He studied at the seminary of Saint-Sulpice, and earned his Licentiate of Sacred Theology (STL) degree from the Institut Catholique in Paris.
 He was influenced by the worker-priest movement in France, and became lifelong friends with Jean-Marie Lustiger, future Cardinal Archbishop of Paris.

 He was ordained a priest on the Feast of Ss Peter and Paul on 29 June 1957, for the Diocese of Southwark, by Bishop Cowderoy.
-His first appointment was as curate at St Anselm's, Dartford (1957–60), and as curate at St Joseph's, Brighton (1960–61).
-He later served as priest-in-charge at St Francis, Moulsecoomb (1961–64).
+His first appointment was as curate at St Anselm's, Dartford (1957–1960), and as curate at St Joseph's, Brighton (1960–1961).
+He later served as priest-in-charge at St Francis, Moulsecoomb (1961–1964).
 In 1961, he was also appointed as chaplain at the University of Sussex.
 He established a Catholic chaplaincy in Brighton in 1964, called Howard House.

-He received an MPhil in Assyro-Babylonian studies from the School of Oriental and African Studies, University of London, in 1975, and in 1977 was posted to Cambridge upon being appointed chaplain at the University of Cambridge, based at Fisher House.
+He received an MPhil degree in Assyro-Babylonian studies from the School of Oriental and African Studies, University of London, in 1975, and in 1977 was posted to Cambridge upon being appointed chaplain at the University of Cambridge, based at Fisher House.
 He remained in Cambridge until it was announced that he had been appointed by the Holy See on 22 January 1982 to succeed Archbishop George Patrick Dwyer as Archbishop of Birmingham, the third most senior post in the Catholic Church in England and Wales.
-He was consecrated and installed as archbishop at St Chad's Metropolitan Cathedral on the Feast of the Annunciation, 25 March 1982.
+He was consecrated and installed as archbishop at St Chad's Cathedral on the Feast of the Annunciation, 25 March 1982.
 The principal consecrator was the Apostolic Nuncio, Archbishop Bruno Heim, assisted by Archbishop Jean-Marie Lustiger of Paris and Bishop Basil Christopher Butler OSB.
-His episcopal motto was: Ales diei nuntius.
+His episcopal motto was Ales diei nuntius.